nais/doc/deployment/README.md

 # Deploy your application

 {% hint style="warning" %}
 Team API keys are not provisioned to all users yet.

-Get beta access at #pig_deployment on Slack.
+Get access at #nais on Slack.
 {% endhint %}

 This section will take you through the deployment of your application using _NAIS deploy_.